The Kelvin-Helmholtz instability at the boundary of relativistic magnetized jets: Analytical approximation

 whereas for $M_e>1$

 where

+Note that the condition $M_e<\cos\theta/\vatot$ is equivalent to the obvious requirement $v<1$. {\bf The condition $M_e>\cos\psi$ in \eqq{bound1} can be equivalently cast as $v\cos\theta>v_{\rm A}\cos\psi$, which has a simple interpretation.
+The system is unstable if the projection of the shear velocity onto the direction of $\bf{q}_\parallel$ (which we defined as the projection of the wavevector $\bf q$ on the $x-z$ plane, see Fig.~\ref{fig:schematic_setup}) is larger than the projection of the Alfv\'en speed onto the same direction.
+In other words, the shear is able to overcome magnetic tension.}

-Note that the condition $M_e<\cos\theta/\eta$ is equivalent to the obvious requirement $v<1$. \eq{bound1} and \eq{bound2} fully characterize the instability boundaries in Fig.~\ref{fig:numerical_vs_analytical_costheta} and Fig.~\ref{fig:numerical_vs_analytical_cospsi}.
-In particular, the vertical white dotted lines in the figures illustrate the upper bound in \eq{bound2} for the special case $\cos\psi=1$, which yields
+\eqq{bound1} and \eqq{bound2} fully characterize the instability boundaries in Fig.~\ref{fig:numerical_vs_analytical_costheta} and Fig.~\ref{fig:numerical_vs_analytical_cospsi}.
+In particular, the vertical white dotted lines in the figures illustrate the upper bound in \eqq{bound2} for the special case $\cos\psi=1$, which yields